How to make a digital negative

 the easiest possible way

 There are several alternative processes techniques that we always talk about that have one step in common: creating a digital negative.
 Once only possible on film, now, thanks to digital photography and photo-editing softwares, it is possible to make negatives out of any image, whether you shot it on your phone, digital camera or downloaded it off the internet.
-Below, some tips about how to get it done, sans scanners and even without photoshop.
+Below, some tips about how to get it done (you can do it on Photoshop or GIMP, GIMP is completely free and the process it's pretty much the same)

 What you need: